Have you ever wished you could ski year-round? In Oregon on Mt. Hood, you can!

 Skiing is just one of the many snow activities on Mt.
 Hood.
-They also have tubing, sightseeing, hiking, horseback riding and more.
+They also have tubing, sightseeing, hiking, sledding, horseback riding and more.

 Should You Climb Mt.
 Hood?

 Mt.
-Hood rises 11,239 feet above sea level (USGS); and its base spreads over 92 square miles.
+Hood rises 11,239 feet above sea level (USGS), and its base spreads over 92 square miles.
 If you want to hike there are plenty of fantastic trails to pick from that are safe.
 There are people that climb Mt.
-Hood every year, but they have trained and often know the mountain well or they have hired someone to take the up.
+Hood every year, but they have trained and often know the mountain well or they have hired someone to take them up.
 If you are in good shape and have trained to climb Mt.
 Hood you can estimate 4-7 hours to the summit.
 Other climbers should prepare for a longer climb, maybe 6-9 hours.

 Note: I suggest not climbing, but I do recommend hiking.

 Mt.
 Hood hiking is unbeatable.
 Here are a few of our favorites.